Free VPN Server: Build Your Own With CacheGuard

 Is a Free VPN Server Right for You?

-A self-hosted free VPN server with CacheGuard is the right choice if:
+A free VPN server built with CacheGuard is the right choice if:

 It may not be the right choice if:

-- You travel constantly and need a VPN that works even in countries that block IPsec — commercial VPNs have more options for bypassing restrictions
+• You travel constantly and need a VPN that works in countries that block IPsec — commercial VPNs have more options for bypassing restrictions

 Conclusion

-Paying for a commercial VPN subscription means trusting a third party with your traffic, your data and your privacy — every month, indefinitely.
-Building your own free VPN server with CacheGuard gives you the same protection, access to your home network from anywhere, and a complete network security gateway — with no subscription fees and only a small electricity cost that a low power mini PC keeps to a minimum.
+Paying for a commercial VPN subscription means recurring monthly fees, speed throttling and no access to your own home network — every month, indefinitely.
+Building your own free VPN server with CacheGuard eliminates the subscription, gives you access to your home network from anywhere in the world, and delivers a complete network security gateway at the same time.

 It takes about 2 hours to set up.
 It runs on hardware you already own or on an affordable mini PC.
 And the software is completely free.